If you are in immediate danger, call 000.

 Family violence and Family Dispute Resolution (FDR)

-If you or your family have experienced, or are at risk of, family violence or child abuse, you may seek an exemption from to the usual requirement to attempt Family Dispute Resolution before going to court for parenting orders.
+If you or your family have experienced, or are at risk of, family violence or child abuse, you may seek an exemption from the usual requirement to attempt Family Dispute Resolution before going to court for parenting orders.

 More information about how to apply for this exemption from compulsory Family Dispute Resolution is available from the Federal Circuit and Family Court of Australia.